serokell/haskell-algorand-sdk/README.md

 https://example.com/
 ```

-Use `halgo node version` to get basic information about the node:
+Use `halgo node version` and `halgo node status` to get basic information about the node:

 ```text
 $ halgo node version